savoirfairelinux/building-inclusive-open-source-software/docs/C-IDE.md

 By groups, trainees are invited to design a simple interface (with pen and paper or any design tool they like) that aims at being as inclusive as possible.

 On possibility is to ask for an account creation screen for a social media app.
-The platform can differ from one group to the other.
+The platform should differ from one group to the other to allow for multiple perspectives on UI design.

 - The interface should include:
     - Fields to fill in social media information (like name, gender, hobbies, *etc.*)